cosibot/cosibot-international/bot/data/nlu.md

 - Why were you created
 - Why you here?
 - Your capabilities.
-- give me an intro
+- give me an intro about your capabilities
 - how can I use you?
 - please tell me something about you
 - tell me about your products